 Sandra is currently Senior Vice President of Business Affairs for 20th Century Fox Television, a unit of Twentieth Century Fox Film Corporation.
 She’s worked on television shows ranging from The Simpsons and Futurama, to New Girl, Touch, The Practice, Buffy The Vampire Slayer, The X-Files and others.
 She has practiced in the entertainment and media field for more than 20 years, beginning in Public Television.
 Consistently throughout her legal practice, Ms. Ortiz has taught at various southern California law schools in the areas of media law, intellectual property and entertainment, and taught media law and ethics to journalism and media policy students.
 Ms. Ortiz took a two-year leave of absence to become the Director of the newly created USC Center for Communications Law and Policy, which was established as a partnership between the USC Law School and the USC Annenberg School for Communication.
 As part of that program she directed media policy research that was subsequently published, submitted comments before the FCC and led media policy seminars for the Masters students at the Annenberg School.
 Those efforts culminated in hosting an official FCC public forum on media ownership.
 Ms. Ortiz holds a B.A. from Stanford University, a J.D. from Stanford Law School and a Master’s Degree in Journalism from U.S.C.
 She is admitted to practice law in the state of California.

-David is Head of Business Operations & General Counsel at Vuguru LLC.
-A pioneer in multi-platform content, Vuguru finds and develops creative ideas from new and established talent, then pairs the programming with multi-platform distribution.
-Prior to joining Vuguru in 2010, Mr. Shall was Executive Vice President, Business Operations/General Counsel, FremantleMedia North America, Inc., where he oversaw business affairs for the hit television programs American Idol, America’s Got Talent and The Price is Right, and assisted in the formation and operation of Atomic Wedgie, FremantleMedia’s Digital Comedy Studio.
+David is COO and General Counsel of The Torante Company, founded by David Eisner.
+Torante invests in, acquires, and operates companies in media and entertainment.
+Prior to joining Torante, he served as Head of Business Operations & General Counsel at Vuguru LLC, a pioneer in multi-platform content.
+Mr. Shall previously was Executive Vice President, Business Operations/General Counsel, FremantleMedia North America, Inc., where he oversaw business affairs for the hit television programs American Idol, America’s Got Talent and The Price is Right, and assisted in the formation and operation of Atomic Wedgie, FremantleMedia’s Digital Comedy Studio.
 Mr. Shall also served as Executive Vice President, Business & Legal Affairs and New Business Development, Twentieth Television, the syndication and first-run production division of Twentieth Century Fox.
 Earlier in his career, he worked as a business & legal affairs executive at FX Networks in New York City, Tribune Entertainment Company in Chicago, and Paramount Domestic Television in Hollywood.
 Mr. Shall received his B.A. in English and History, and J.D., from Case Western Reserve University in Cleveland, Ohio.